dipakrasal2009/Linux/README.md

 pwd     => this command is use to print the working directory</br>
 exit    => exit command is use to exit the terminal</br>
 jobs    => jobs command is use to check the opeations that run in the background </br>
+speedtest-cli => it is use to test the current internet speed that is downloade speed and uploade speed in   MB/ps